 Urbana works with a multilevel review process, as follows:

 Initial Stage.
 Once submitted, papers are evaluated by a couple of senior editors to assess the quality of the material and its suitability for Urbana.
-If there are no objections, then the submission climbs to the review level.
+If there are no objections, then the submission climbs to the external review level.

 Outcomes of the Review Process.
 If a paper is accepted for publication with revisions, the senior editors communicate with the author about the changes to be introduced in the paper.
 The author receives a 3-4-week deadline for introducing revisions.